1100011Dawg/Obsidian_Dawson/School/IB History/Cold War Scinces/Lysenkoism.md

  - Went against Hybrid corn from inbred lines[^18]
 	 - America soon had 100% hybrid corn[^19]
 	 - Around 30-50 billion is the loss of corn from this 20 year campaign.[^20]
  - Order 41 forced all institutions to follow Lepeshinskaya[^21]
+ - Promoted ¨Soda Baths¨[
+ - Suggested plow depth of 1 meter instead of around 20cm.[^23]
 #### Secondary Effects
  - Cybernetics remained underground until 1955[^5]
  - Declared Einstein relativity theory, Bohr complementary principle and Pauling theory of resonance were declared reactionary[^6]